Prince William And Kate Middleton Take Budget Flight As Royal Family Faces Criticism For Pricey Travel

-Prince William and Kate Middleton took a budget flight to Scotland as certain members of the royal family have faced intense criticism for their spendy travel habits.
-According to the Daily Mail, the Duke and Duchess of Cambridge took a $90-per-seat flight to travel to visit the Queen at Balmoral Castle in Aberdeenshire.
+Prince William and Kate Middleton took a budget flight to Scotland as certain members of the royal family have reportedly faced intense criticism for their spendy travel habits.
+According to The Daily Mail, the Duke and Duchess of Cambridge took a $90-per-seat flight to visit the Queen at Balmoral Castle in Aberdeenshire.

-Meghan Markle and Prince Harry faced backlash after taking four different private jets for their 11 days of summer vacation this year.
+Meghan Markle and Prince Harry purportedly faced backlash after taking four different private jets for their 11 days of summer vacation this year.
 The Duchess of Sussex is a strong proponent of addressing climate change, but she and her husband were called hypocritical after flying from London to Ibiza and then to Nice.
 Others said that the flights were an expensive way to travel and looked bad for the royal family.

 Claims were made that Meghan and Harry had to travel private because there were security concerns, but an expert on the royal family says that’s just not so.